Environment

 Children, older adults and people who are pregnant or suffering from lung diseases are most at risk from ozone, as well as people spending time outdoors and those lacking in vitamins C and E.

-Denver ranks sixth on the American Lung Association's list of most polluted cities for ozone in 2025.
+Denver ranked sixth on the American Lung Association’s list of most polluted cities for ozone in 2025.
 It was also sixth in 2024.

 The division also shares current ozone pollution levels online.

 The APCD issues daily air quality alerts via email and shares regular updates about ozone on social media from May 31 to August 31.
-If forecasts show that day or the next could exceed the 70 parts per billion standard, messages will notify people that it’s an ozone action day.
+If forecasts show today or tomorrow could exceed the 70 parts per billion standard, notifications are sent out to the public.

 According to state health officials, less is more on ozone action alert days.